Self Directed HSA

 When you are ready to start using the investment option of your HSA

-- A separate “investment account” will be created for your HSA.
+- A separate “Self Directed account” will be created for your HSA.

 - Please note that the separate account will keep the accounting clear and easy for you to track